Learning Graph Laplacian with MCP: Introduction

 where the MCP function $P$ is given as follows (we omit its dependence on the parameters $\gamma$ and $\lambda$ for brevity):

 It is known that the MCP can be expressed as the difference of two convex (d.c.) functions \cite[Section~6.2]{ahn2017difference}.
 Therefore, we can design a d.c. algorithm (DCA) for solving \eqref{cgl-mcp} by using the d.c. property of the MCP function.
-DCA is an important tool for solving d.c. programs, and numerous research has been conducted on this topic; see \cite{le2018dc,pang2017computing,tao1997convex,vo2015learning}, to name only a few.
+DCA is an important tool for solving d.c. programs, and numerous research has been conducted on this topic; see \cite{tao1997convex,vo2015learning,pang2017computing,le2018dc}, to name only a few.
 Specifically in this paper, we aim to develop an inexact proximal DCA for solving \eqref{cgl-mcp}.
 We solve approximately a sequence of convex minimization subproblems by finding an affine minorization of the second d.c. component.
 Allowing inexactness for solving the subproblem is crucial since computing the exact solution of the subproblem is generally impossible.
 The novel step of our algorithm is to introduce a proximal term for each subproblem.
 With the proximal terms, we can obtain a convex and continuously differentiable dual problem of the subproblem.
 Due to the nice property of the dual formulation, we can apply a highly efficient semismooth Newton (SSN) method \cite{kummer1988newton,qi1993nonsmooth,sun2002semismooth} for solving the dual of the subproblem.
-We also prove the convergence of the inexact proximal DCA to a critical point.
+For completeness, we also prove the convergence of the inexact proximal DCA to a critical point.

-{\it Summary of contributions:} 1) We propose a new model \eqref{cgl-mcp} for learning a graph Laplacian matrix with MCP to overcome the difficulty that the $\ell_1$ penalty may not promote sparsity in the graph Laplacian matrix.
-2) For solving the proposed model \eqref{cgl-mcp}, we propose an inexact proximal DCA and prove its convergence to a critical point.
-3) As the subroutine for solving the proximal DCA subproblems, we design a semismooth Newton method for solving the dual form of the subproblems.
-4) The effectiveness of the proposed model \eqref{cgl-mcp} and the efficiency of the inexact proximal DCA for solving \eqref{cgl-mcp} are comprehensively demonstrated via various experiments on both synthetic and real data sets.
-5) More generally, both the model and algorithm can be extended directly to other non-convex penalties, such as the smoothly clipped absolute deviation (SCAD) function \cite{fan2001variable}.
+{\it Summary of contributions:} 1) We propose an inexact proximal DCA for solving the model \eqref{cgl-mcp}, and prove its convergence to a critical point.
+2) As the subroutine for solving the proximal DCA subproblems, we design a semismooth Newton method for solving the dual form of the subproblems.
+3) The effectiveness of the proposed model \eqref{cgl-mcp} and the efficiency of the inexact proximal DCA for solving \eqref{cgl-mcp} are comprehensively demonstrated via various experiments on both synthetic and real data sets.
+4) More generally, both the model and algorithm can be extended directly to other non-convex penalties, such as the smoothly clipped absolute deviation (SCAD) function \cite{fan2001variable}.